Skip to main content

 4. Special case: "Unit Linked" (life insurance contracts in which the policyholder assumes the investment risk)

-"unit linked" are life insurance policies in which the policyholder can decide and modify the financial assets in which they wish to materialize the technical provisions corresponding to their insurance, assuming the risk of the investment.
+"unit linked" are life insurance policies in which the policyholder can decide and modify the financial assets in which he wishes to materialize the technical provisions corresponding to his insurance, assuming the investment risk.

 Taxation